google/struct2tensor/README.md

 pip install --extra-index-url https://pypi-nightly.tensorflow.org/simple struct2tensor
 ```

-This will install the nightly packages for the major dependencies of Fairness
+This will install the nightly packages for the major dependencies of
-Indicators such as TensorFlow Metadata (TFMD).
+struct2tensor such as TensorFlow Metadata (TFMD).

 ## Creating a PIP package.